naemon/naemon.github.io/documentation/usersguide/addons.md

 ### Statusengine 2
 Statusengine 2 is a drop in replacemen for <a href="#ndoutils">NDOUtils</a>.

 It is build on a worker concept to scale with a growing workload.
-The Statusengine Event Broker will export all Naemon event data encoded as JSON objects to a Gearman-Job-Server (memory queue).
-The main part of Statusengine 2 is the worker daemon written in PHP.
-The PHP part of Statusenigne will save all events to a MySQL database, can export performance data to RRDtool (compatible to <a href="#pnp">PNP</a>) and Graphite and also comes with a responsive web frontend.
+Statusenigne will save all events to a MySQL database, can export performance data to RRDtool (compatible to <a href="#pnp">PNP</a>) and Graphite and also comes with a responsive web frontend.

 Details can be found on <a href="https://statusengine.org/oldstable/">https://statusengine.org/oldstable/</a>